mozilla/firefox-test-engineering/reference/glossary.rst

 Glossary
 ========

-At Mozilla Webdev we use a lot of special terms that mean specific, non-obvious things to those who aren't familiar with them.
+At Mozilla we use a lot of special terms that mean specific, non-obvious things to those who aren't familiar with them.
 This document attempts to define those terms.